 The only known cause of asbestosis is exposure to asbestos.
 Especially before the 1980s, asbestos was used heavily in insulation, tile flooring, roofing, piping, automobile clutch pads, construction materials, and fireproof fabrics.
 Navy veterans, firefighters and first responders, industrial and construction workers, and other blue-collar occupations have a higher risk of exposure to asbestos.

-When ingested or inhaled, the microscopic asbestos fibers weave into the lung’s air sacs, or the alveoli.
+When ingested or inhaled, the microscopic asbestos fibers become lodged in the lung’s air sacs, or the alveoli.
 Over time, this causes scarring and stiffening of the lungs, both of which affect overall lung function.

 Like mesothelioma, asbestosis has a long latency period (time between initial exposure and the first sign of symptoms), often between 10 and 40 years.
 Early detection can greatly improve an asbestosis prognosis.
 Talk to your doctor if you have a work history around asbestos.
 Informing your doctors will allow them to look for early signs of asbestos-related disease during your regular checkups.